 Heritage Wind is an industrial wind energy project by Apex Clean Energy.
 Apex wants to build +/- 33 Industrial Wind Turbines that are 650' - 680' in height in Barre, Orleans County, NY.
 They would be taller than any building in all of Western New York state and would be the tallest on land in the entire United States.
-The most recent project map by Apex proposes 33 turbines scattered across 22 square miles of residentially zoned countryside.
-Due to the flexibility given to Apex by NYS in the Article 10 process, the locations and sizes of the Industrial Wind Turbines could change without community input.
+The most recent proposed project by Apex scatters turbines across miles of residentially zoned countryside.
 We do not know their exact locations, size, how much electricity would be produced, or even who will ultimately own and operate the turbines because Apex has a history of selling projects after building them.

 This interactive Google map lays out all the proposed turbines, land and easement leases that the current array includes.
 Note these are not the only leases signed, just the parcels that would be used in the current layout.